thiswillbeyourgithub/pdf2anki/README.md

 # all help welcome, this is very functionnal but lots of small things could be done to make it a thousand time better, check out the todolist
 # pdf2anki
-short version : load pdf into anki, page by page, with text included, planned OCR
+*TLDR : load pdf into anki, page by page, with text included.
+It **doesn't** OCR text, it just copies the text from the pdf.
+If your PDF doesn't include text, check out [AnkiOCR](https://ankiweb.net/shared/info/450181164).*

 ## how does it work ?